ElesCloud/ESCDocuments/Training_PhaseOne.md

 - Trainers are expected to follow through with all recruits they pick up, from initiating training through graduation.
 - The training session time varies but can be lengthy.
 If you are not prepared to spend a few hours with the recruit, set up a follow-up meeting with the recruit later.
 - If your plans fall through, you are responsible for checking in on your recruit.

-Special note: All trainees must undergo P1/P2 to graduate to Contracted.
-However, some recruits will be expedited through the combat/practical phase of training if they are known to possess significant prior experience.
-If this condition applies, it will be indicated by the training superintendent or officer staff when the application is accepted.
-If no such direction is given, the recruit is to be processed as normal.

 ## Section Two: Group Setup
 1. Reach out to the prospective recruit.
 Congratulate them on their acceptance into the group and ask them if they are ready to begin.